 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Renewable Energy Study Evidence 2010 Assesses the energy demand within Herefordshire and the ability for the county to accommodate renewable and low carbon energy technologies.
 The total energy demand excluding transport for Herefordshire, at that point in time, was calculated as being: Electrical: 731 GWh/yr Heat: 1,810 GWh/yr Total: 2,541 GWh/yr There is scope for all types of renewable energy production.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The study provides evidence that could be taken into account when preparing policies for the Belmont Rural NDP.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The study provides evidence that could be taken into account when preparing policies for the Callow and Haywood NDP.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-In terms of Belmont Rural itself, the study reveals that there are no pitches with community use other than the Newton Playing Fields.
-Biodiversity Cultural heritage Flora and fauna Material assets Population The study provides evidence that could be taken into account when preparing policies the Belmont Rural NDP.
+There are no pitches identified in Callow and Haywood.
+Biodiversity Cultural heritage Flora and fauna Material assets Population None of merit, but there may be local evidence of need for playing pitch provision.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
-The study reveals that within Hereford City South, to which Belmont Rural is part, there is: Average provision of parks and gardens Extensive under provision of natural and semi-natural green space Extensive over provision of amenity green space and outdoor sport Average provision for children and young people.
+The study reveals that within Hollington Ward, assessed as part of Ross- on-Wye and which includes Callow, there is: Extensive under provision of parks and gardens Extensive over provision of natural and semi-natural green space Extensive under provision of amenity green space and outdoor sport Average provision for children and young people.
 Extensive under provision of outdoor sports facilities.
-In terms of Belmont Rural, no specific sites are identified.
-Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population The open space audit and assessment does not give a specific indication of open space shortfalls and surpluses in the Belmont Rural neighbourhood area.
+In terms of Callow and Haywood, no specific sites are identified.
+Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population The open space audit and assessment does not give a specific indication of open space shortfalls and surpluses in Callow and Haywood.
 However, there may be a need to include a policy which encourages and facilitates the provision of outdoor recreational facilities.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-In terms of Belmont Rural, a range of are identified; the study makes recommendations in respect of the future use of the sites and the level of work required in bringing them up to scratch.
-Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population The study provides evidence that could be taken into account when preparing policies the Belmont Rural NDP.
+In terms of Callow and Haywood, no specific sites are identified.
+Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population None of merit.